$J$-invariant of linear algebraic groups of outer type: Background on the -invariant for groups of inner type

 Moreover, if the degrees $d_i$ are pairwise distinct (this happens for example when $G$ is a simple group of type different from $\D_n$), then one can uniquely recover the $J$-invariant out of the Poincar\'e polynomial~\eqref{fpoin}.

 We summarize the parameters of the $J$-invariant in Table~\ref{jinv}.
 The restrictions on $j_i$ in the last column of the table follow from \cite[Proposition~5.12]{Vi05}, \cite[Section~4]{PSZ08}, \cite[Corollaries~8.10 and 10.4]{GPS16}.
 Note that the most restrictions in the last column follow from the structure of the Steenrod algebra.
 The Steenrod operations modulo $p$ were constructed in algebraic geometry by Voevodsky in characteristic different from $p$ (see \cite{Vo03a}, \cite{Br99}) and by Primozic in characteristic $p$ (see \cite{Pr20}).
+Note also that there are further restrictions on the $J$-invariant not mentioned in the table (see e.g. \cite[Proposition~8.4]{PS21} for type $\E_8$).

 By $p^s\parallel m$ we denote the highest power of $p$ which divides $m$.

 \end{ntt}